Spicy Spicy Hot Behind the Scene

 It’s not done yet…

-When the proofs came, I checked and wrote to Angelie back and forth.
-We ended up with four rounds of proofs.
-Then came the F&G’s (Folded and Gathered), publicity plans, etc.
+The process was far from over yet.
+When the proofs arrived, Angelie and I meticulously checked and exchanged feedback back and forth.
+We went through four rounds of proofs before moving on to the next steps.
+Then came the F&G’s (Folded and Gathered) and the development of publicity plans, among other tasks.

-A bit out of topic, I feel very emotional every time I see this photo.
-In this photo, my former assistant, Aiki, did the quality control of the F&G on the day before she passed away.
-She played a massive role in keeping me accompanied during the previous years, especially during my difficult times.
-I couldn’t ask for a better companion.
+On a slightly unrelated note, every time I see this particular photo, I can’t help but feel emotional.
+In that picture, my former assistant, Aiki, was diligently conducting quality control on the F&G the day before she passed away.
+Aiki had played a massive role in keeping me company and supporting me during the previous years, especially during my difficult times.
+I couldn’t have asked for a better companion.

 Last but not least…

-Since the book is not released yet, I can’t share much of the interiors, but Spicy Spicy Hot! is available for pre-order wherever books are sold.
-I’m looking forward to the time when I can share more about this book in the future.
-Thank you so much for reading this lengthy newsletter.
-I’m very thankful to everyone who helps me in this book-making journey.
+Since the book is not released yet, I can’t reveal much of the interiors.
+However, Spicy Spicy Hot! is now available for pre-order at various book retailers.
+I eagerly await the time when I can share more about this book.
+Thank you for taking the time to read this lengthy newsletter.
+I am sincerely grateful to everyone who has supported me on this incredible book-making journey.